Ernesto Cabruna: World War I

 On 31 January 1915, Cabruna was promoted to Brigadier.
 In October 1915, he was posted to the 10th Company of the Turin and Allievi (Cadets) Legion.
 On 15 May 1916, while stationed near Asiago, he rescued victims of an Austro-Hungarian bombing raid while under fire.
 His valor was rewarded with a Bronze Medal for Military Valor.
-In July 1916, Cabruna reported to Torino for pilot's training.
+In July 1916, Cabruna reported to Turin for pilot's training.
 He was granted two licenses for the Maurice Farman 14, awarded on 6 October and 16 November 1916.
 He was posted to 29a Squadriglia on 28 December 1916.
 He would fly reconnaissance missions while so assigned.

 Ernesto Cabruna flew his first combat sortie on 2 January 1917.
 On 31 May 1917, he was promoted to Maresciallo.
 After completing training on Nieuport fighters, he was assigned to a fighter squadron, 84a Squadriglia.
 On 21 September 1917, he was transferred to another fighter squadron, 80a Squadriglia.
 He scored his first aerial victory on 26 October, and another on 5 December.
 By the end of 1917, Cabruna merited a Silver award of the Medal for Military Valor.

 Restoration of the Spad VII that Ernesto Cabruna flew.
 It bears 77a Squadriglia insignia, as well as Cabruna's personal markings.

 On 26 January 1918, he was transferred to another fighter squadron, 77a Squadriglia.
 Their squadron symbol was a red heart on a while circle; aft of this, Cabruna appended the coat of arms of his native city of Tortona.